 In this section

-Questions to ask when selecting your child's heart center
+Questions to ask your child's heart center

 It's hard to hear the words, "There is something wrong with your baby's heart."
 But there is hope.
 Thanks to new and better treatment, your baby's chance of surviving is better with the right care.

 After receiving a diagnosis, many families don't know the questions to ask when selecting a care center for their child.
 To help guide families through this difficult time, the Pediatric Congenital Heart Association (PCHA), a parent-led national organization and advocacy group, developed the Guided Questions Tool to help families make more informed care decisions.

 In an effort to be as proactive and as transparent as possible for families, the Herma Heart Institute (HHI) has supplied answers for each of the PCHA's questions and are available below.
 Throughout this page, additional videos are available featuring HHI and PCHA staff that will provide more detail to the questions and answers provided.

 Because this information may be unfamiliar or hard to understand, we strongly encourage you to ask questions of your cardiologist or care team so they can help clarify.